Aredruss/Octolendar/README.md

 * This app has a *cool* name.
 * It implements a simple SQL-database for storing information about your planned events.
 * You have an ability to edit and delete already existing events.
-* Events can be reviewed via timeline activity.
+* Events can be reviewed / searched for via timeline activity.
 * You can get advice on how to entertain yourself (Via Bored API)
-* You can set a reminder for your event
 * You can share event to another app
 * You can set a notification for the event